-If your current or former employer failed to provide you with your legally mandated meal or rest periods, contact the San Diego labor attorneys at the JCL Law Firm in California.
-The class action attorneys at the JCL Law Firm have recovered millions of dollars in backpay and penalties for meal and rest period violations on behalf of California employees.
-The JCL Law Firm represents employees seeking backpay and penalties for missed meal and rest periods throughout California, including San Diego, Irvine, Costa Mesa, Santa Ana, Anaheim, Los Angeles, San Jose, San Francisco, Oakland, Sacramento, Orange County, Imperial County, San Bernardino County, Solano County, Contra Costa County, Napa County, Sonoma County, Marin County, Santa Barbara County, Alameda County, Santa Clara County and Riverside County.
-Contact our San Diego labor attorneys today to begin building your defense.
+If your current or former employer failed to provide you with your legally mandated meal or rest periods, the attorneys at the JCL Law Firm can help.
+We have recovered millions of dollars in back pay and penalties for meal and rest period violations on behalf of California employees.
+We represent employees seeking back pay and penalties for missed meal and rest periods throughout California.

-California law requires employers to provide non-exempt employees with a 30-minute, uninterrupted, and duty-free meal period for every 5 hours of work.
-Employers must also provide a 10-minute, uninterrupted, and duty-free rest period for every 3 1/2 hours of work.
+California law requires employers to provide nonexempt employees with a 30-minute, uninterrupted and duty-free meal period for every five hours of work.
+Employers must also provide a 10-minute, uninterrupted and duty-free rest period for every three-and-a-half hours of work.

 Generally, as much as practical, the rest break must be given in the middle of the four-hour work period.

 Should I Be Paid For My Meal Break?